 It's 2020, should businesses send regular blog emails to their subscribers?
 I wanted to know how marketers truly viewed the topic of emailing blog posts in the modern marketing era so I spent the past month interviewing more than 20 marketing experts to find out how they perceive emailing blog posts in the year 2019.

 We are passionate about emailing blog posts because potential leads and subscribers are opting in to receive your content.
 Having subscribers is far more powerful than SEO and social media.
-They are opting into having your blog post delivered to them, so it’s a great way to generate new leads and nurture existing ones.
+They are opting in to having your blog post delivered to them, so it’s a great way to generate new leads and nurture existing ones.
 Using email to distribute this relevant content is also great for retaining clients, as you’ll be producing thought leadership material in their field.

-As marketers, we are always trying to walk a fine line of sending out blog posts while not bombarding our contacts with too many emails.
+As marketers, we are always trying to walk a fine line of emailing blog posts while not bombarding our contacts with too many emails.
 One thing to remember is that your subscriber list will want your content as long as you’re producing quality content, so they’re certainly going to want your emails.

 As a rule of thumb, we believe that brands should send no more than 2 blog posts out per week.
 If your brand produces more than that, it’s a good idea to roll them up in a newsletter.
 It should contain the list and teasers to all of your blog posts published that week, so your subscribers can pick and choose exactly what they want to read.